The Ultimate Guide On How To Become a Health Coach

 - Self Employment – Many health coaches choose to start their own businesses, working independently with clients and organizations.

-- Employment with an organization – Wellness centers, insurance companies, fitness centers, corporations, and other types of businesses.
+- Employment with an organization – Wellness centers, insurance companies, fitness centers, corporations, schools, and other types of businesses.

 - Employment in healthcare – Medical practice, chiropractor’s office, hospitals, and others.